paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-101-nanotechnology-research-and-development.md

 ### Statutory Notes

 #### Change of Name
 The Manufacturing Extension Partnership Program, referred to in subsec. (a), redesignated the Hollings Manufacturing Partnership Program by a provision of title II of div.
 B of Pub.
 L. 108–447, formerly set out as a note under [section 278k of this title](./chapter-007-national-institute-of-standards-and-technology.md#section-278k).
+Program subsequently designated the Hollings Manufacturing Extension Partnership by former [section 278k(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section278k/i&num=0&edition=prelim), as added by Pub.
+L. 111–358, and by [section 278k of this title](./chapter-007-national-institute-of-standards-and-technology.md#section-278k), as generally amended by Pub.
+L. 114–329.

 <a id="section-7507"></a>